Microwave - Food Taking Too Long to Cook

 • Food is too dense.

 If you have checked the above items and you feel that your food is still not cooking properly, then we would recommend having your microwave checked by a service technician.
-For service, please schedule an appointment with GE Appliances Factory Service.
+For service, please schedule a repair appointment with Bodewell.